poudel-bibek/AI-Assignments/instructions.md

 # 📜 Assignment Instructions

 ## General
-  - In the class, you are expected to work on assignment 'tasks'
+  - In the class, you are expected to work on assignment Tasks
+  - After class, a solution to the task will be available in the assignments website
+  - You are required to submit a video explpaining the solution to each assignment
   - Multiple assignments can be covered in the same day
-  - For each assignment, will have a task, you are expected to submit a video
   - To avoid dependency management issues, you are required to work in [Colab](https://colab.research.google.com/).
 Please take some time to get familiar with it.

 ---